 These are the steps you need to take to start your journey to becoming a doctor after obtaining your nursing degree:

 1. Finish your degree

-Before you can begin your medical graduate degree, you need to have completed your nursing programme and obtained your bachelor’s degree.
+Before beginning your medical graduate degree, you must complete your nursing programme and obtain your bachelor’s degree.
 This will prove to the university that you’ve already completed your pre-clinical studies and can be fast-tracked to the 4-year medical programme.

 2. Prepare all documents

 After graduation, you will need to start preparing the documents you will need to apply for a medical course.
 Many of those will be very similar to ones you’ve already used to apply to medical school for your nursing degree (such as a motivational letter).

 Instead of exams or A-levels, however, this time, your bachelor’s degree will be enough.
 If you’re studying abroad, you’ll also need a valid passport and all necessary travel documents (for example, vaccination certificates).

 You must select the university you wish to study for your medical degree.
 It can be located in your home country or abroad; this depends on your preferences and needs.
 The most crucial factor is that the university of your choice must accept a graduate entry and offer a 4-year medical programme.
 If it’s located outside your home country, you must also ensure this graduate course is available to international students and taught in English.

 Once you’ve made your choice, you need to apply to your selected university in accordance with their specific requirements.
 Most often, this will require sending them your bachelor’s degree and a motivational letter.
 Some universities may also request references from your nursing teachers.
 If the university is located abroad, you may need these documents translated and notarised, which you can do by yourself at a notary or through a student admissions agency.